php-dev-br/laravel-doc-pt-br/helpers.md

     // 10

-A default value or closure may be passed as the third argument to the function.
+A default value or `Closure` may also be passed as the third parameter to the method.
 This value will be returned if the given value is blank:

     $result = transform(null, $callback, 'The value is blank');